Permian Basin (North America): Ordovician Period (485.4–443.8 mya)

 Each period from the Paleozoic Era has contributed a specific lithology to the Tobosa Basin, accumulating into almost 2000 m of sediment at the start of the Pennsylvanian Period (323.2–298.9 mya).
 The Montoya Group is the youngest rock formation in the Tobosa Basin and was formed in the Ordovician Period (485.4–443.8 mya), and sit directly on the igneous and metamorphic basement rocks.

 The rocks from the Montoya Group are described as light to medium grey, fine to medium grained crystalline calcareous dolomite.
 These rocks were sometimes inter-bedded with shale, dark-grey limestone, and, less commonly, chert. the Montoya Group sequence is made up of carbonate limestone and dolomite which is described as dense, impermeable, and non-porous, and is more commonly found in the Glass Mountains outcrop, with thickness varying from 46 to 155 m.

 Silurian Period (443.8–419.2 mya)

 During the Silurian Period, the Tobosa Basin experienced dramatic changes in sea level which led to the formation of multiple rock groups.
 The first of these groups, called the Fusselman Formation, is mostly made up of light grey, medium to coarse grained dolomite.
 The thickness of this formation varies from 15 to 50 m, and parts of the Fusselman Formation were also subject to karstification, which indicates a drop in sea level.

 The second rock group that formed during the Silurian Period is called the Wristen Formation, which is mud, shale, and dolomite rich rock that reaches a thickness of 450 m in some places.
 Karstification of the Fusselman Formation shows that a drop in sea level occurred, but sea levels rose again during a transgressive event, which lead to the creation of the Wristen Formation.
-Sea levels would then drop again, which led to major exposure, erosion, and karstification of these formations.
+Sea levels then dropped again, which led to major exposure, erosion, and karstification of these formations.